 However, there are top Canadian alternatives for each M1 Finance’s range of services.
 We’ll be covering them in detail below.

-M1 Finance Alternatives for Investing & Trading in Canada
+M1 Finance Canada Alternatives for Investing & Trading

 If you’re looking for an M1 Finance alternative in Canada for automatic portfolio rebalancing, zero trading fees and zero commissions on ETFs, consider the following options.